mmcdmn/mmcd_metrics/apps/drone/NOTES.md

 ## Data Collection and Aggregation Logic

 ### Overview of Data Processing Pipeline
-The drone app follows a consistent pattern for data collection and aggregation across all three tabs.
+The drone app follows a consistent pattern for data collection and aggregation across all four tabs.
 Data processing is done **outside of SQL** - SQL queries return raw records which are then aggregated using R/dplyr operations.

 ### Core Aggregation Methods